keras-team/keras-io/templates/keras_3/keras_3_announcement.md

 After five months of extensive public beta testing, we're excited to announce the official release of Keras 3.0.
-Keras 3 is a full rewrite of Keras that enables you to run your Keras workflows on top of either JAX, TensorFlow, PyTorch, or OpenVINO (for inference-only), and that unlocks brand new large-scale model training and deployment capabilities.
+Keras 3 is a full rewrite of Keras that enables you to run your Keras workflows on top of either JAX, TensorFlow, PyTorch, or OpenVINO, and that unlocks brand new large-scale model training and deployment capabilities.
 You can pick the framework that suits you best, and switch from one to another based on your current goals.